Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "We should have everything completed in two days.
 Maybe three in your case, but outsized athletic cuts have become a specialty of ours.
 Jeff and Mindy should get you done in no time."

 "Right," Julian sighed.
 "I suppose we should, uh, settle up.
-Once the little fellas are done dressing me I guess…"
+Once the little fellas are done dressing me I guess..."

 "Handkerchiefs, cufflinks, and a few other accessories yet to go.
 Oh, and do you have any appropriate briefs?
 Athletes like yourself can be challenging to properly fit, and you don’t want any lines showing through."

-"…I need special underwear for this?"
+"...I need special underwear for this?"

 And so on. *Those* at least were big and stretchy enough that he could get away with off-the-shelf, even if they were so thin and showy that Julian had to wonder if this was some private abuse of power on the tailor's part, or maybe part of Al’s revenge.
 He didn’t want to think about what would have happened if they didn’t fit...
 Anyway.
-Julian nodded numbly while the boys piled on an incomprehensible selection of… things... and he eventually managed to escape back into the free air.
+Julian nodded numbly while the boys piled on an incomprehensible selection of... things... and he eventually managed to escape back into the free air.

 At least Al paid for it all.